(Barons of the Cinque Ports Series)

 Isobel couldn’t find the horse, and figured she had no choice but to make her way toward the lighthouse on foot.
 She was already very late, and had been warned more than once by Catherine that the baron insisted on punctuality and would not keep his ship on Scottish soil longer than he had to.

-She picked up her heavy, wet skirts and trudged up the road toward the lighthouse.
-She braved the downpour of rain and the wicked weather.
+Picking up her heavy, wet skirts, Isobel trudged up the road toward the lighthouse, braving the downpour of rain and the wicked weather.
 She was almost to her destination when she heard the neighing of a horse through the trees.
-She made her way toward the noise, thinking it was her own steed, until she saw the horse’s trappings with the king’s crest displayed prominently.
+Making her way toward the noise, she at first thought it was her own steed.
+That is, until she saw the horse’s trappings with the king’s crest displayed prominently.
 She pushed her long, wet hair out of her eyes and walked forward to investigate.

 The horse’s reins were tangled in the brambles at the edge of the cliff.
-She reached out to untangle it, and heard some low voices but couldn’t decipher what the people were saying.
+As she reached out to untangle it, she heard some low voices but couldn’t decipher what the people were saying.
 Startled, she jumped backward when she heard the loud sound of a thud and breaking branches.
-Something – or someone fell from the top of the cliff hitting on the rocks and roots along the way down.
+Something – or someone fell from the top of the cliff, hitting on the rocks and roots along the way down.

-Her heart beat furiously, and her body shook in fear.
+Her heart beat furiously and her body shook in fear.
 The murderer of the king was not going to be in a hurry to be caught.
 She couldn’t let him see her, or he’d kill her as well.
-Without her escorts she was unprotected and very vulnerable.
-She had only a dagger at her side – no match for the broadsword of a knight, or even the strong hands of a crazed serf.
+Without her escorts, she was unprotected and very vulnerable.
+Isobel had only a dagger at her side – no match for the broadsword of a knight, or even the strong hands of a crazed serf.
 She had no choice but to hide in order to save her own life.

-She hurried behind a tree and hunkered down behind a bush, not able to believe what she’d just witnessed.
-She heard the person free the king’s horse and slap it on its rear to send it off.
+Hurrying behind a tree, she hunkered down behind a bush, not able to believe what she’d just witnessed.
+It sounded as if the person freed the king’s horse and slapped it on its rear to send it off.
 Hoofbeats sounded loudly as the horse ran through the foliage.
 Leaves crunched underfoot and she heard the killer coming toward her.

-She moved her hand slightly, and a twig snapped beneath her palm.
+Moving her hand slightly, a twig snapped beneath her palm.
 The killer stopped right in front of the bush that concealed her presence.
-She didn’t dare move or even breathe, for fear the man would hear her and she’d end up at the bottom of the cliff alongside their ruler.
+Isobel didn’t dare move or even breathe, for fear the man would hear her and she’d end up at the bottom of the cliff alongside their ruler.

-The killer, obviously satisfied no one was there, started forward again.
-As he passed by her, his very long cape dragged on the ground, brushing against her hand in the process.
+The killer must have been satisfied thinking no one was there, and started forward again.
+As he passed by her, his very long cape dragged on the ground, brushing against her hand.
 It felt soft, as if it were made from fine-spun wool.
 It wasn’t the coarse material used to fashion cloaks for traders or servants.
 This cloak surely must have cost a high price.
 The killer had money.
 Or was perhaps a thief!